1B48F27C/al/README.md

 # Algorithms Library

-Here will be stored the collection of the most known algorithms such as
+Here will be stored a collection of the most known algorithms such as

 1. Graph algorithms
 2. Dynamic programming